ian-sobs/KURIPOT/README.md

 After loading `/server/.env`, the value of `NODE_ENV` is used to load another `env` file for `/server` at runtime.
 Since `NODE_ENV` in `/server/.env` is `development`, `/server/.env.development` gets loaded.

+NOTE: The postres user must have a non-empty password.

 ```
 NODE_ENV       # environment the server should run in.
 			   # defaults to 'development'